juxor/afaq/markdown/secI3.md

-Proudhon, for example, suggested that payments of rent in housing under capitalism would be _"carried over to the account of the purchase of the property"_ and once paid for the house _"shall pass under the control of the town administration . . . in the name of all the tenants, and shall guarantee them all a domicile, in perpetuity, at the cost of the building."_ Rented farm land would be the same and would, once paid for, _"revert immediately to the town, which shall take the place of the former proprietor."_ Provision _"shall be made for the supervision of the towns, for the installation of cultivators, and for the fixing of the boundaries of possessions."_ [**General Idea of the Revolution**, p.
-194 and p.
-199] Kropotkin had a similar end in mind, namely _"the abolition of rent"_, but by different means, namely by _"the expropriation of houses"_ during a social revolution.
-This would be _"the communalising of houses and the right of each family to a decent dwelling."_
+Proudhon, for example, suggested that payments of rent in housing under capitalism would be _"carried over to the account of the purchase of the property"_ and once paid for the house _"shall pass under the control of the communal administration . . . in the name of all the tenants, and shall guarantee them all a domicile, in perpetuity, at the cost of the building."_
-[**The Conquest of Bread**, p.
+Rented farm land would be the same and would, once paid for, _"revert immediately to the commune, which shall take the place of the former proprietor."_ Provision _"shall be made for the supervision of the communes, for the installation of cultivators, and for the fixing of the boundaries of possessions."_ [**Op.
+Cit.**, p.
+576 and p.
+578] Kropotkin had a similar end in mind, namely _"the abolition of rent"_, but by different means, namely by _"the expropriation of houses"_ during a social revolution.
+This would be _"the communalising of houses and the right of each family to a decent dwelling."_ [**The Conquest of Bread**, p.
 91 and p.
 95]

 It is important to note here that while anarchists tend to stress communes (see [section I.5](secI5.html)) this does **not** imply communal living in the